paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_20)=
 ## Reliability prediction of COTS boards with raw data provided by manufacturers

 If the manufacturer agrees to provide a datasheet and a parts list, the best solution is to perform a complete reliability calculation with the methodology provided in this handbook based on this data.
-This data could provide references of the EEE components, manufacturers of the EEE components, and derating computed by the manufacturer.
+This data could provide references of the {term}`EEE` components, manufacturers of the {term}`EEE` components, and derating computed by the manufacturer.
 In the unlikely event that the manufacturers fill the Pi Process questionnaire themselves, the resulting *Π~Process~* issued from the questionnaire is used to complete the reliability prediction.
 If not, as it is difficult to fill in the questionnaire for the manufacturer, an alternate solution is to use a recommended value for *Π~Process~* of 4.0 if suppliers of {term}`COTS` boards have no experience with space applications.
 In case of manufacturers of {term}`COTS` boards applying the quality process of space industry and having experience with satellites in orbit, this recommended value can be reduced to 2.5.
 Consequently, it is difficult to justify a value lower than 2.5 without justified rationales from the {term}`COTS` boards' manufacturers.

 (eee_4_3_4_21)=

 ## Reliability prediction of COTS boards without data provided by manufacturers

 Unfortunately, manufacturers of {term}`COTS` boards usually do not provide any information.
-One possible solution to overcome this situation is to identify the EEE components of the board and to reconstruct the parts list by reverse engineering, through visual inspection for instance.
+One possible solution to overcome this situation is to identify the {term}`EEE` components of the board and to reconstruct the parts list by reverse engineering, through visual inspection for instance.
 As it is not possible to identify all characteristics of the components and to estimate the deratings, a simple and fast calculation based on a families count or part count methods is suggested instead of doing a complete part stress calculation.

 The families count prediction method considers all the components without distinguishing the different technologies.
 The part count prediction method considers all types of components with their various technologies.
 The method for calculating the reliability prediction of {term}`COTS` boards with the families count and part count method is provided in {numref}`eee_4_3_5`.